wcx0206/astro-dracula-blog/src/content/posts/en/managing-multiple-python-versions-with-pyenv-and-conda.md

 In this workflow, we use pythons managed by [pyenv](https://github.com/pyenv/pyenv) by default.
 We'll use `conda activate` to use pythons managed by [conda](https://www.anaconda.com/) when needed.

 > [!Note]
 > The installation process provided here is only for macOS (and zsh), on other platforms such as Windows you may need to make some changes.
+The ["Version Control of the Environment" section of this post](/posts/setting-up-your-new-machine-a-simple-dev-environment-configuration-guide/#version-control-of-the-environment) may be helpful.

 ## Install pyenv